AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Locations/Biblioplex.md

 #### B19.
 The Compendium

 This area on the library’s third floor holds copies of most of the mundane, widely available written works in the multiverse.
-The books are inscrutably cataloged, so it’s almost impossible to find anything without requesting information from a reference librarian ([area B4](https://www.dndbeyond.com/sources/dnd/sacoc/campus-kerfuffle#B4InformationDesk "area B4")).
-Characters who look for information without obtaining help discover what they’re looking for only with a successful DC 20 Wisdom ([Perception](https://www.dndbeyond.com/sources/dnd/free-rules/playing-the-game#Skills)) check.
+The books are inscrutably cataloged, so it’s almost impossible to find anything without requesting information from a reference librarian ([[#B4.
+Information Desk]]).
+Characters who look for information without obtaining help discover what they’re looking for only with a successful DC 20 Wisdom ([[skills#Perception|Perception]])

 At the center of this area stands a statue depicting a mighty, benevolent dragon.
 The magical statue reads aloud the contents of most books placed in front of it if a character makes that request verbally or mentally.
 (The magic of the statue can assess text such as verbal curses that present a danger if read aloud, and the statue ignores requests to read such text.)